garg-aayush/garg-aayush.github.io/_posts/2024-07-01-baseline-gpt4o-structured-data.md

 ### Introduction
 Extracting structured data from unstructured texts allow us to condense the information present in the text.
 This representation then can be used for efficient indexing and other downstream RAG applications.

-I want to evaluate [GPT-4o](https://openai.com/index/hello-gpt-4o/) performance in extracting structural data, specifically, functional representation, from the unstructured domain-specific text.
+I want to evaluate [GPT-4o's](https://openai.com/index/hello-gpt-4o/) performance in extracting structural data, specifically, functional representation, from the unstructured domain-specific text.
 I will use [ViGGO dataset](https://huggingface.co/datasets/GEM/viggo) to evaluate it on custom evaluation criteria and will set it as baseline performance for that can be used for comparison in future work with other models such as **Claude**, **Gemini**, and **custom** fine-tuned open-source models.

 ### ViGGO Dataset
-It is a video game domain opinions data-to-text generation dataset.
+This is a dataset for generating text opinions in the video game domain.
 Strictly speaking, it is intended to generate coherent conversational responses based on input functional representations (set of attributes and values).

 However, I use the **reverse task**, where I **generate structured functional representations from the given text input**.
 A typical ViGGO dataset example has the output structured functional representation consisting of a single function with attributes and attribute values.